Authenticating with Zapier is required to build alongside this guide. This is covered separately here.

 ”… a new engagement report is sent to PlatformAdManager”*

-of the second action should be WRITE
+of the second action will usually be a WRITE

 .
 In this case, let’s say that the id of the PlatformAdManager App is 9c29df46-f9b9-48e2-a879-8f5479d8401d